 Whether you’re planning to visit for hiking in Utah’s State Parks or if you want to see the epic sights of the National Parks, you’ll be in awe.
+There are so many things to do in Utah.
 Having been through Utah many times and explored from Zion and Snow Canyon to Salt Lake, from Capitol Reef National Park to the Anasazi lands in the Southeast, hiking and kayaking in Utah is awesome.

 Easy Kayaking Spots in Utah

 Utah’s growing population brings many outdoor enthusiasts and those new to paddling.
 For those with little to no experience kayaking, Utah has many calm lakes suitable for a paddle.
 With so many sites located just outside the city, there are plenty of opportunities to kayak over a day trip or spend the weekend in nature.
 Add kayaking to a Utah road trip and it’s a winning combo.

 Utah Lake is one of the most popular kayaking destinations since it is close to Brigham Young University and offers a variety of easy access points.
 The water is clean and shallow for children to kayak and swim in as you enjoy the lovely scenery near this resort.
 The lake is also an excellent destination for fishing, as it is home to white bass, channel catfish, black bass, and other sorts of panfish. *SUP Friendly

 Visit Utah Lake State Park’s website for a comprehensive guide to the area.

 Kayaking the Provo River